chauvinSimon/tri_stats/README.md

     - "Athletes may not use **communication devices** of any type, including but not limited to cell phones, **smart watches** ...".
     - "Propulsion devices that create an advantage for the athlete, or a risk to others, are forbidden". _Could a sport-watch increase the propulsion surface or be harmful to others in case of contact?_
     - On the other hand, the **swim section** states: "**Electronic devices may be used** in the **competition** unless they are distracting the athlete from paying full attention to their surroundings".
-- A recent exception was [Cassandre Beaugrand ( :fr: ) in Gagliari ( :it: )](https://youtu.be/vFV-kB8727I?t=189).
+- A recent exception was [Cassandre Beaugrand ( :fr: ) holding a watch in Gagliari ( :it: )](https://youtu.be/vFV-kB8727I?t=189).
 Also at the [Olympics in Paris](https://www.francetvinfo.fr/les-jeux-olympiques/triathlon/triathlon-aux-jo-de-paris-2024-cassandre-beaugrand-de-princesse-a-reine-du-triathlon_6698148.html). _Maybe to pace her 10k?_
 - The **GPS features** of activity trackers could also provide **more precise estimations of the course distances**.
-  - Especially for the **run**, and even for the **swim, to compare the lines**.
+  - Especially for the **run**, and even for the **swim, to compare the trajectories**.
 - Some athletes seem to use **heart rate monitor (HRM) belts**, such as [Kristian Blummenfeld ( :norway: ) at Tokyo 2021](https://triathlon.org/news/article/kristian_blummenfelt_crowned_tokyo_2020_olympic_champion).
   - But as far as I know, no **stroke rate**, **cadence** or **GPS** data can be recorded with these devices.